 What does a pap smear do?

-It’s sometimes carried out alongside a test for a virus known as human papillomavirus, or HPV.
+Routinely, a pap smear includes a test for a virus known as human papillomavirus, or HPV.

 HPV is a very common virus: there were about 43 million HPV infections diagnosed in 2018 alone.